cedadev/nlds/docs/source/system-status.rst

 you want and it will show your options.
 If you spell it wrong it will not break but ignore it and if you accidentally have a duplicate it will ignore that also.
 Doing ?consumer=all which will show the regular table.

-you are also able to select specific microservices and get a JSON response from them helpful for an API.
+You are also able to select specific microservices and get a JSON response from them helpful for an API.
 To do this add the microservice you want at the end of the URL
 <http://127.0.0.1:8000/system/status/catalog>
 this will give information as a JSON response for the catalog microservice